microsoft/rest-api-fuzz-testing/docs/how-it-works.md

 - Container Instances - about $0.045 cents per running hour.
 (A container instance is created for each submitted job and runs for the specified duration in the job definition.)

-In summary, a RAFT instance that ran a series of daily tests against ten REST APIs would cost less than $100 a month.

-NOTE: `defaults.json` provides a flag to disable deployment of Application Insights during the initial service deployment.
-This will reduce Azure costs without affecting service functionality.

 <br/>

 ## How a job executes